OSH Answers Fact Sheets

 - Clothing should be worn in multiple layers which provide better protection than a single thick garment.
 The air between layers of clothing provides better insulation than the clothing itself.
 Having several layers also gives you the option to open or remove a layer before you get too warm and start sweating or to add a layer when you take a break.
 It also allows you to accommodate changing temperatures and weather conditions.
 Successive outer layers should be larger than the inner layer, otherwise the outermost layer will compress the inner layers and will decrease the insulation properties of the clothing.

 - The inner layer should provide insulation and be able to "wick" moisture away from the skin to help keep it dry.
 Thermal underwear made from polyesters or polypropylene is suitable for this purpose.
-"Fishnet" underwear made from polypropylene wicks perspiration away from the skin and is significantly thicker than regular underwear.
+Polypropylene wicks perspiration away from the skin.
 It also keeps the second layer away from the skin.
-The open mesh pattern enables the moisture to evaporate and be captured on the next layer away from the skin.
-The second layer covers the "holes" in the fishnet underwear which contributes to the insulation properties of the clothing.

 - The additional layers of clothing should provide adequate insulation for the weather conditions under which the work being done.
 They should also be easy to open or remove before you get too warm to prevent excessive sweating during strenuous activity.
 Outer jackets should have the means for closing off and opening the waist, neck and wrists to help control how much heat is retained or given off.
 Some jackets have netted pockets and vents around the trunk and under the arm pits (with zippers or Velcro fasteners) for added ventilation possibilities.